 Ornamentals, in general, are included in the landscape for their flowers or colorful foliage.
 Although their purpose is ornamental, many of these trees will produce fruit.
 Some fruit from ornamentals is edible and quite tasty; crabapples and purple-leaved plums are such examples.

 So, more than likely an ornamental peach tree will bear fruit but is an ornamental peach edible?
-Because the tree is developed for its ornamental characteristics and not the quality of its fruit, the fruit will likely be edible, in theory, meaning it won’t kill you, but inedible in practice since it probably won’t taste all that great.
+Since the tree is developed for its ornamental characteristics and not the quality of its fruit, the fruit will likely be edible, in theory, meaning it won’t kill you, but inedible in practice since it probably won’t taste all that great.

 Ornamental Peach Tree Care